 Price according to Location

-Where you tutor is essential.
+Where your tutoring is essential.
 Are you a home tutor or part of several tutoring companies?
 Do you provide group tutoring or need specific equipment to make your tutoring programs effective?

 Several things affect your rate when you work in one place: